Nivedha122002/onlineportalsystem/README.md

 # SYSTEM ANALYSIS
 # Existing System
-Current system is bit time consuming as they require some amount of work to be done prior for example creating an excel sheet which contains student information like marks, personal details or enter all these details manually.
+Current system is bit time consuming as they require some amount of work to be done prior for example creating an excel sheet which contains student information like marks,personal details or enter all these details manually.

 # Proposed System
 This is the tracking system which is used to keep track on the students overall academic performance and generate its report.
 In this system, a user can view the performance report .
 System can also compare each semester and user can see the comparative analysis report of the particular semester.
 In the proposed system, the staff can permit leave, add attendance details and the rest of the things will be done by the system which make it simple and fast.

 # SYSTEM TESTING
     Software testing is the critical element of the software quality assurance and